Greeble3D/scrollmapper/documentation/user/introduction.md

 Scrollmapper comes pre-populated with 34,000 cross-references from [openbible.info](https://www.openbible.info/labs/cross-references/), allowing immediate exploration and analysis without additional data entry.

+> **Note:** Gephi is the leading visualization and exploration software for all kinds of graphs and networks.
+Gephi is open-source and free.

 ![Ezekiel Scrollmap](../images/ezekiel.png)

 ## Made in Godot